-ES has had a 5-year agreement for 3 Bcf of firm storage capacity with Leaf River, with an expiration date of that expired on March 31, 2024, the effects of which are eliminated in consolidation, consolidation, and was not renewed.
+ES had a 5-year agreement for 3 Bcf of firm storage capacity with Leaf River, that expired on March 31, 2024, the effects of which are eliminated in consolidation.
+The agreement expired on March 31, 2024, and was not renewed.